aantron/dream/docs/CONTRIBUTING.md

 git pull --recurse-submodules
 ```

+Please don't force-push into a PR &mdash; it makes incremental review very
+difficult, and we will squash-merge most PRs anyway!

+Also please don't resolve conversations in PRs.
+Reviewers use resolving
+conversations to keep track of what has been addressed.

 <br>

 If you need to link to the local version of Dream from a project that lives in